Dicklesworthstone/causal_direction_estimation_from_data/README.md

    - If a model's error distribution appears more 'random' or 'noise-like,' it likely represents the correct causal direction.
 Conversely, systematic errors in the other model indicate an inaccurate causal assumption.

 3. **Advanced Error Distribution Analysis:**
-   - We implement a sophisticated technique to quantify error distribution 'regularity.'
-This involves assessing deviations from a hyper-ellipsoid shape, which would symbolize a normal distribution.
-Distinctly shaped distributions may indicate structural model issues, potentially caused by misjudged causality.
+   - Our approach extends beyond traditional methods by employing a sophisticated scoring system to analyze the regularity and characteristics of error distributions from various machine learning models.
+This system includes:
+     - **Statistical Tests**: We apply the Shapiro-Wilk test to assess normality, along with skewness and kurtosis tests to understand the shape of the error distributions.
+These tests help determine if the errors behave like random noise or exhibit systematic patterns.
+     - **Functional Data Analysis (FDA)**: FDA is used to transform the error distributions into a functional data form.
+We then analyze the variance and depth of these distributions.
+A significant difference in the variance or depth between two sets of errors suggests a potential causal direction.
+     - **Distribution Fitting and AIC Scoring**: We fit different statistical distributions to the errors and use the Akaike Information Criterion (AIC) for model selection.
+This step aims to identify which error distribution aligns more closely with a theoretical distribution, indicating a better model fit and thus a more likely causal direction.
+   - The scoring system assigns weights to the results of these tests and analyses.
+The total scores for each possible causal direction are compared, with a higher score indicating a more likely causal relationship.
+This comprehensive analysis helps in inferring the most plausible causal direction between two variables, based on the behavior of their prediction errors.

 ### Why The Basic Approach Makes Sense

 This approach to determining causal direction from data leverages several core theoretical insights from statistics and machine learning:

 1. **Causal Mechanisms in Predictive Modeling:**
-   - Causality implies a specific directionality where one variable influences another.
-Regression models capture this directionality by using one variable to predict the other.
-If 'A' causes 'B', a model with 'A' as the independent variable should predict 'B' effectively, capturing the causal mechanism.
+   - The underlying assumption is that causality implies directionality, where one variable influences another.
+We use a variety of regression models, each capturing this relationship differently.
+If 'A' causes 'B', a model treating 'A' as the independent variable should effectively predict 'B', implying a causal influence.

-2. **Interpreting Model Errors:**
-   - Errors in a well-specified model, where the causal direction aligns with reality, should be mostly random, representing unexplained noise.
-This randomness indicates that the model has successfully captured the systematic variations driven by the causal variable.
-   - In contrast, errors in a model with the incorrect causal direction will exhibit non-random patterns, revealing the model's failure to capture the true generating process.

-3. **Mahalanobis Distance in Error Analysis:**
+2. **Multifaceted Error Analysis:**
-   - Mahalanobis distance measures how deviations in error distributions compare to normal randomness, considering the data's covariance.
-This metric helps determine which model's errors align more closely with random noise, suggesting a correctly specified causal direction.
+   - The analysis goes beyond examining random errors in well-specified models.
+It involves:
+     - **Statistical Tests on Errors**: We apply Shapiro-Wilk, skewness, kurtosis, and autocorrelation tests to the prediction errors.
+These tests help assess whether errors are random (indicative of a good model fit and potential causal direction) or have non-random patterns (suggesting incorrect causal assumptions).
+     - **Functional Data Analysis (FDA)**: We transform error structures into functional data, allowing us to analyze their variance and mean differences.
+This step is crucial in understanding the depth and variability of errors in a more nuanced manner.

-4. **Comparative Error Structure Analysis:**
+3. **Comparative Error Structure and Distribution Analysis:**
-   - By contrasting two models, each assuming a different causal direction, and evaluating their error distributions, we assess which model aligns more closely with the principle of causality leading to random residual noise.

-5. **Assumptions and Practical Considerations:**
-   - The method presumes linear or adequately captured relationships by the chosen models.
-Complex or nonlinear causal relationships might not be accurately depicted.
-   - The presence of confounding variables can mislead the analysis by introducing spurious correlations.
-   - While this method suggests a more likely causal direction, it doesn't conclusively prove causation.
-It should be viewed as part of a broader exploratory analysis, supplemented by theoretical knowledge and, if feasible, experimental validation.
+   - We contrast models assuming different causal directions by analyzing their error distributions and applying Functional Data Analysis (FDA).
+   - Distribution fitting to errors, with the Akaike Information Criterion (AIC) for model selection, helps in understanding how the errors conform to theoretical distributions.
+Lower AIC values suggest a better fit and, by extension, a more plausible causal direction.

+4. **Scoring System for Causal Inference:**
+   - We employ a scoring system that aggregates results from statistical tests, FDA, and distribution fitting.
+This comprehensive scoring reflects the complex nature of causal relationships better than any single metric.

+5. **Ratio-Based Decision Making:**
+   - The method calculates a ratio of scores for each possible causal direction, using a predefined threshold to suggest the more likely direction.
+If the ratio does not meet the threshold, the analysis remains inconclusive.

 ### Intuitive Understanding of the Approach

-The rationale behind this data-driven approach for determining causal direction is grounded in the fundamental nature of causality and predictive modeling:
+This methodology for determining causal direction is deeply grounded in predictive modeling, comprehensive statistical testing, and functional data analysis (FDA).
+It adopts a multifaceted approach, utilizing various statistical methods to deduce the most probable causal relationship between variables in time series data.

-1. **Causality and Predictability:**
+1. **Causality and Predictive Modeling:**
-   - A causal relationship implies that changes in one variable systematically result in changes in another.
-If this holds true, a model should accurately predict the effect variable using the cause variable, leaving only random noise in the residuals.
+   - The approach is based on the premise that a true causal link between two variables should enable accurate predictions.
+In such cases, using the causal variable to predict the effect variable results in residuals that predominantly exhibit random noise.

-2. **Error Characteristics as Indicators:**
+2. **Detailed Error Analysis as Indicators of Causality:**
-   - Randomness in a model's residuals suggests successful capture of the systematic component, indicative of the correct causal direction.
-Structured or patterned residuals hint at a mis-specified model, likely with an incorrect assumption about causality.

-3. **Diagnostic Role of Mahalanobis Distance:**
-   - This statistical measure helps evaluate how error distributions deviate from expected randomness.
-Lesser deviation implies a better causal model, capturing the true directionality.

-4. **Efficacy of Comparative Analysis:**
-   - Comparing error distributions from models with reversed variables offers insights into which direction is more causally plausible, based on the nature of the residuals.

-5. **Data-Centric Insights:**
-   - The approach leverages the intrinsic properties of the data, assuming the data reflects the underlying causal relationship.
-It uses the error structures to infer the more probable causal direction.
+   - Beyond seeking randomness in model residuals, this method conducts an extensive error analysis across multiple models.
+It investigates whether error characteristics, such as distribution and structure, significantly differ when hypothesized causal directions are reversed.

+3. **Integration of Statistical Tests and Functional Data Analysis:**
+   - Statistical tests including Shapiro-Wilk for normality, kurtosis, skewness, and autocorrelation are employed to scrutinize the error structure.
+FDA further deepens this analysis, exploring variance and depth in the error patterns across various models.

+4. **Distribution Fitting and Akaike Information Criterion (AIC) Scoring:**
+   - Different statistical distributions are fitted to the model errors, and the Akaike Information Criterion (AIC) is used to select the model that best approximates randomness.
+This step aids in identifying the most accurate causal model based on error distribution.

+5. **Scoring System for Causal Direction Inference:**
+   - A scoring system, based on the outcomes of statistical tests, FDA, and AIC scores, is applied.
+This system compares the scores for each potential causal direction, using a predefined threshold to deduce the more likely causal relationship, or declaring the analysis inconclusive when the evidence is insufficient.

+6. **Comprehensive Ratio-Based Analysis for Causality:**
+   - The method employs a ratio of scores for the two potential causal directions.
+If this ratio surpasses a certain threshold, it suggests a stronger likelihood of that direction being the causal one.
+This ratio-based approach ensures a balanced assessment of diverse statistical elements.

-In essence, this methodology exploits the principle that correct causality modeling results in random-like errors, while incorrect modeling leaves structured errors.
-The comparison of these error structures from two different causal assumptions in the models helps infer the likely direction of causality.
-It is important to apply this method with a comprehension of its theoretical underpinnings and inherent limitations, ensuring a holistic approach to causal analysis.
+In essence, this methodology leverages the principle that accurate causal modeling leads to error structures that are close to random, while incorrect causal assumptions result in distinct error patterns.
+By comparing these structures under different causal hypotheses and integrating a broad spectrum of statistical techniques, the approach offers a nuanced and robust way to infer the likely direction of causality.

 ### Unique Aspects of the Script